-The remainder of the paper is organized as follows.
-In Section~\ref{sec:prel}, we provide some preliminaries which include the formal definition of scaling exponent, the construction rule, and the SC and SSC decoding algorithms.
-In Section~\ref{sec:main}, we state and prove that the latency of SSC decoding is $O(N^{1-1/\mu})$, deferring the proofs of two intermediate lemmas to Appendix~\ref{app:proofs}.
-In Section~\ref{sec:numerical}, we present some numerical results that demonstrate the tightness of the upper bound.
-Our numerical experiments also show that most of the savings comes from pruning constituent codes that are either rate $0$ or rate $1$: pruning additional constituent codes provides some latency gain at moderate block lengths, but the numerical results suggest that the latency still scales as $N^{1-1/\mu}$ for large $N$.
+The remainder of the paper is organized as follows: Section~\ref{sec:prel} provides some preliminaries that include the formal definition of scaling exponent, the construction rule, and the SC and SSC decoding algorithms; Section~\ref{sec:main} states and proves that the latency of SSC decoding is $O(N^{1-1/\mu})$, deferring the proofs of two intermediate lemmas to Appendix~\ref{app:proofs}; Section~\ref{sec:numerical} presents some numerical results that demonstrate the tightness of the upper bound; and Section \ref{sec:concl} concludes the paper.
+The numerical results also show that most of the savings arises from pruning constituent codes that are either rate-$0$ or rate-$1$: pruning additional constituent codes provides some latency gain at moderate block lengths, but it is suggested that the latency still scales as $N^{1-1/\mu}$ for large $N$.